“Good Parenting” How Clinging to These Ideas Could Be Dangerous for Your Family

 So right now, I urge you to do, is to rethink your mental list of “good parenting ideas”.

-Think about creative ways you can incorporate them into your family’s daily routine so that they actually work with your life, not against it.
+Think about creative ways you can incorporate them into your family’s daily routine so that they work with your life, not against it.
 Allow yourself to acknowledge to make better choices, while we delete those ideas which do more harm than good.